Louise Mitchell: Early development

 The character is portrayed by Rachel Cox from the character's birth in 2001.
 As Phil is unaware that he is Louise's father, Benjamin said that Lisa finds it hard to keep Louise's parentage a secret.
 Feeling "overwhelmed" by Louise's birth and needing to discuss her "dilemma", Lisa confides in Phil's girlfriend, Sharon Watts (Letitia Dean).
 Benjamin added that Lisa chooses to reveal the truth to Sharon "for a number of reasons" and "hopes that Sharon will tell her she's doing the right thing" as well there being a "part of her that wants Phil to find out so she can stop living a lie."
-Regarding the December 2001 storyling where Louise stops breathing while under Sharon's care, Dean explained that Sharon feels "much more responsible" as she is responsible for Louise's welfare and "was meant to be doing the babysitting, not Phil."
+Regarding the December 2001 story line where Louise stops breathing while under Sharon's care, Dean explained that Sharon feels "much more responsible" as she is responsible for Louise's welfare and "was meant to be doing the babysitting, not Phil."
 Lisa is "angry, upset and really worried" and Dean said that Sharon is "very worried about Louise".
 Dean believed that if Phil discovered Louise was his daughter, Sharon and Phil's relationship would end.
 Louise's illness was a central storyline at Christmas 2001.
 Benjamin said the storyline would have "huge repercussions" and explained that it begins with "hope" but "goes horribly wrong in true Lisa style".

-Following Benjamin's axing in 2002, Louise was also axed and departed on-screen in October 2002.
-To tie with storylines, Louise was reintroduced in January 2003 when Phil gains custody of her.
+Following Benjamin's axing in 2002, Louise departed on-screen in October 2002.
+To tie with storylines, Louise was returned the following month when Phil gains custody of her.
 It was announced in June 2003 that Benjamin would return to the series and she explained, "I didn't think Lisa would give up baby Lou without one last fight."
 Lisa returned in September 2003 for two months and left on 28 November 2003 with Louise, marking the final appearance of Cox in the role.